$F$-purity and the $F$-pure threshold as invariants of linkage: The property

-Note that item $(2)$ immediately follows from item $(1)$ since $F$-pure rings in characteristic $p>0$ are log canonical in characteristic zero (\cite[Theorem 3.9]{Hara-Watanabe}) and the log canonical threshold of an ideal is the limit of the $F$-pure thresholds of its characteristic $p>0$ models.
+\begin{proof} Note that item $(2)$ immediately follows from item $(1)$ since $F$-pure rings in characteristic $p>0$ are log canonical in characteristic zero (\cite[Theorem 3.9]{Hara-Watanabe}) and the log canonical threshold of an ideal is the limit of the $F$-pure thresholds of its characteristic $p>0$ models.
 In view of this, assume that $K$ has characteristic $p>0$.
 We begin by proving item $(1)$.
+Assume throughout that the ideal $I$ has height $g>0$ and let $\underline{\alpha} \colonequals \alpha_1, \ldots, \alpha_{g}$ be as stated in property $\mathbf{P}$.